abpprkonsalting/Test-Pumpkin-Trading/README.md

   Public ones:

-    - Add.
+   Add.
-    - Get Trades.
+   Gfetf Trades.

   Private:

-    - GetBestMatchingOrderByPriceAndDate: This method is called after an Order is placed, and what it does is to filter the collection of Orders and selecting the apropiate one to match the placed order.
+  GetBestMatchingOrderByPriceAndDate: This method is called after an Order is placed, and what it does is to filter the collection of Orders and selecting the apropiate one to match the placed order.
 If there is a match, then both orders are closed and linked, if not, the order remains in open state.

 Any order can have one of 4 states: Open, ClosedAsSecondary, ClosedAsPrimarySale, ClosedAsPrimaryBuy.